YMCA Presented Highest Honors and Awards during Annual Volunteer Recognition Event

 The Brandywine YMCA presented:

-- Kate Weidner with the Youth Development Award for her service as a coach for the YMCA’s Girls on the Run program.
+- Kate Weidner with the Youth Development Award for her service as a coach for the youth running program.

 - Tammy Wisk with the Healthy Living Award for all she does to promote healthy living and the Y’s group exercise classes.
 After joining the Y, she lost 50 pounds in less than a year.